 One way or the other, our eggs use an amazing amount of energy to maturate, become fertilized, and support early embryonic development.
 I was impressed to learn, that women’s eggs have 200 times more cellular batteries, known as mitochondria, than just about any other cell in the entire human body.
 Only the heart cells come close to eggs in the number of mitochondria!

 And why shouldn’t eggs need that much energy?

 They are the largest cells, at nearly one 200th of an inch wide, almost big enough to be seen with the naked eye.
 In cellular terms, eggs are HUGE.

-As I’ve explained in one of the previous articles (please use the “Search” function to find more topics), there is a molecule called ADP inside the mitochondria.
+As I’ve explained in one of the previous articles, there is a molecule called ADP inside the mitochondria.
 With the help of CoQ10, these batteries turn the ADP (which has two phosphate groups) into ATP (which has one phosphate group more).
 It is the process of adding and removing that last phosphate-group that releases the energy in the form that all cells, eggs included, need and then use it.

 Aging and egg quality

 The problem is, as we age, our cellular batteries don’t work as well as they used to.
 The body makes its own CoQ10, which it then converts into ubiquinol; but as just mentioned, our bodies sometimes do not do the job as vigorously as they used to when we were younger.

 Anything we can do to help them along is an advantage and this is especially true for trying to get pregnant with decades-old eggs.

 By having enough of the CoQ10 present, you can boost the energy output of the mitochondria, which in turn might reverse the effects of mitochondrial aging in eggs, ameliorate the risk of chromosomal abnormalities, and actually improve fertility and chances to conceive, either naturally or via IVF.